gbganalyst/forstringr/README.md

 ## `str_mid()`

-Just like in the Microsoft Excel, the `str_mid()`returns a specific number of characters from a text string, starting at the position you specify, based on the number of characters you specify.
+Like in Microsoft Excel, the `str_mid()`returns a specific number of characters from a text string, starting at the position you specify, based on the number of characters you select.

 ``` r
 str_mid("Super Eagle", 7, 5)